grueneis-spengergasse/grueneis-spengergasse/README.md

 ### Hi there 👋

+Welcome to my GitHub profile.
+I'm a teacher for software development and a technical high school in Vienna, Austria - @Die-Spengergasse

+My main focus of using GitHub is for educational purposes.

+Mainly I'm working with GitHub Classrooms - which are great ;)

 <!--
 **grueneis-spengergasse/grueneis-spengergasse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.